hyosubkim/NESC_3505_textbook/syllabus.md

 Mon and Wed, 9:30 - 11:00 am, UBC Life Building (Room 2214)

 ## Description
-Learn how to write code and use data science tools for analyzing data.
+Learn how to write code and use data science tools for processing, analyzing, and interpreting data.

 **Long version:** This course provides hands-on experience with learning to program in Python.
 Students will learn how to think algorithmically in order to process, visualize, and analyze data related to all types of research questions.
 Through a combination of tutorials, problem sets, and a final project, students will learn some of the most important tools and techniques in the Python data science ecosystem.
 This course will be especially useful for undergraduate students interested in getting actively involved in research at UBC.
 In addition, this course provides a strong background for future advanced undergraduate and graduate work in computational approaches to kinesiology, including modeling.
 However, even for students who do not plan to do scientific research in the future, this course will still provide a solid foundation in core computing and data science skills that will serve them well whether going into industry, healthcare, or another technical field.